apache/spark/PULL_REQUEST_WORKFLOW.rst

    files), then we again run all tests and checks.
 Those are cases where the logic of the checks changed or the environment for the checks changed so we want to make sure to check everything.

+4) If any of py files changed: we need to have CI image and run full static checks so we enable image building

-4) If any of docs changed: we need to have CI image so we enable image building
+5) If any of docs changed: we need to have CI image so we enable image building

-5) If any of chart files changed, we need to run helm tests so we enable helm unit tests
+6) If any of chart files changed, we need to run helm tests so we enable helm unit tests

-6) If any of API files changed, we need to run API tests so we enable them
+7) If any of API files changed, we need to run API tests so we enable them

-7) If any of the relevant source files that trigger the tests have changed at all.
+8) If any of the relevant source files that trigger the tests have changed at all.
 Those are airflow sources, chart, tests and kubernetes_tests.
 If any of those files changed, we enable tests and we enable image building, because the CI images are needed to run tests.

-8) Then we determine which types of the tests should be run.
+9) Then we determine which types of the tests should be run.
 We count all the changed files in the relevant airflow sources (airflow, chart, tests, kubernetes_tests) first and then we count how many files changed in different packages: